CUSP-Urban-Science-and-Policy/Citizen-Voice/README.dev.md

 If you're looking for user documentation, go [here](README.md).

-## API Docker container
+## Docker Compose

-The api can be reproduced using docker compose as follows:
+The app can be run using docker compose.

 1. Clone the repository, the latest version is in the `devel` branch.
 2. Add a `.env` file to the root of the repository with the following variables.